 - None of the CCAT questions are complicated, but answering 50 questions in 15 minutes can be extremely difficult and stressful.

-- While you are practicing, re-examine the questions and ask yourself how you could answer them a bit faster.
+- While you are taking a CCAT practice test do not be afraid to re-examine the questions and ask yourself how you could answer them a bit faster.

 - A passing score of 28 is necessary for most positions.
 To be a top-tier candidate you will need a passing score of at least 32 for most jobs.
 It is essential to get the correct answer on as many questions as possible within the allotted exam time.

-- If you take a significant break between preparation sessions, in which you rest and refresh yourself, you can get back and continue to improve in the next preparation session.
+- If you take a significant break between CCAT preparation, in which you rest and refresh yourself, you can get back and continue to improve in the next preparation session.
 Take some time, let everything sink in, take a revitalizing break, and only then approach the test.

-- Practice full-length tests and apply all the test limitations.
+- Use a full-length CCAT practice test and apply all the test limitations.
 This process will make many stress-inducing elements of the test much less intimidating.

 - If scoring high on the CCAT is important to you, you should invest in a professional prep course

 - Our recommended CCAT prep course is the JobTestPrep CCAT prep course